rishiselvakumaran98/3081_S21-iter2/project/docs/Iteration1Requirements.md

 Teaching staff (Undergraduate TA's, Graduate TA's, and Instructors)  will also be working diligently to provide the structure and support for development, testing, and documentation.
 Automation in unit testing, style compliance, in-house github testing, and documentation will make this an easier process, however it means that you will have to develop within the constraints of these systems. **Often there is a learning curve and a lot of systems trouble-shooting to get it all working, so start early!**

-In the first iteration, you will be adding classes to our support code to enhance the simulation to by designing and implementing the items listed above.
-Since this a proof of concept, a single drone to deliver a single package to a customer.
-The simulation is using three.js to create a 3D model of the University of Minnesota campus.
-Later we will be adding more scenes, drones, packages, etc. Therefore your solution to iteration one should be robust.
-The drone has to detect the package, pick up the package, and deliver it to the customer.
-Once the package is delivered it should be removed from the simulation.
+In the first iteration, you will be adding classes to our support code to enhance the simulation by designing and implementing the items listed above.
+Since this a proof of concept, **your simulation should use a single drone to deliver a single package to a customer.** The simulation is using three.js to create a 3D model of the University of Minnesota campus.
+Later we will be adding more scenes, drones, packages, etc. Therefore your solution to iteration one should be robust. **The drone has to detect the package, pick up the package, and deliver it to the customer.
+Once the package is delivered it should be removed from the simulation.**

 Iterations 2 and 3 will include more changes, enhancements/extensions, and put the core functionality to greater use.

 ### Functional Requirements